krishnakumar-krishnaswamy/krishnakumar-krishnaswamy.github.io/UI_GUIDELINES.md

 Use the browser system font stack.

-Typography should follow a modern enterprise appearance similar to ChatGPT.
+Typography should follow a modern enterprise appearance.

 Guidelines: